 on 8/16/2011 4:26:00 PM

 In total I would say I've bee epilating for around six years now and this Braun one is my second epilator.
 The first one was a 'beginner' epilator with maybe only 20 tweezers on it which took forever to epilate and made SO much noise but this one is so much better.
 I have the Braun silk epil 5, I think it is?
 The light is very, very helpful in epilating!
 It's also not as noisy as my old one which is a plus and the increase of tweezers is very helpful.
 BUT, I prefer to epilate without the little attachment things that come with it, you know interchangeable heads?
 The tweezers can actually sometimes catch onto my skin and pull at it and rip it. :/ so I can bleed for a little while.
 That's why I wouldn't repurchase.
 At first it hurt to epilate but if you keep up with it very soon you won't even feel it :)

+I wanted to try epilator for ages but was too afraid that it is going to hurt.
+I tried waxing but because my hair is fine and sparse it hurt a lot and didn't remove a lot of hair.
+Hair removing creams didn't work for some reason and shaving was my only method of removing unwanted hair from my legs.
 My friend been using one for ages so she told me to give it a shot.
 I've picked one up on sale for $75.
 I took a shower and dried my skin well (don't apply moisturiser otherwise it won't grip properly).
 Initially it stung a bit but you get used to it pretty quick.
 It removed abut 80% of hair and only left very fine invisible hair.
 My legs felt so smooth and looked awesome!!!
 5 days later - no re-growth or irritation (like i get from shaving)...Give it a go!

 Popular Other Products